-TYPE DATABASE USER ADDRESS METHOD host all my.user.name 10.2.123.123/32 trust addresses parameter and uncomment or modify it:
+TYPE DATABASE USER ADDRESS METHOD host all my.user.name 10.2.123.123/32 trust

 For simplicity, you can set the USER field to all.
 Micro Focus recommends that you use a secure METHOD, such as md5, after you have tested the system.